-- 500.10 An insolvency practitioner shall take reasonable steps to identify the existence of any threats to compliance with the fundamental principles which arise during the course of his professional work. - 500.11 An insolvency practitioner shall take particular care to identify the existence of threats which exist prior to or at the time of taking an appointment or which, at that stage, it may reasonably be expected to arise during the course of such an appointment.
-Paragraphs on accepting or not accepting appointments and professional and personal relationships below contain particular factors an insolvency practitioner shall take into account when deciding whether to accept an appointment. - 500.12 In identifying the existence of any threats, an insolvency practitioner shall have regard to relationships whereby the practice unit is held out as being part of a network firm. - 500.13 Many threats fall into one or more of five categories: - (a) Self-interest threat The threat that a financial or other interest will inappropriately influence the insolvency practitioner's judgement or behaviour; - (b) Self-review threat The threat that an insolvency practitioner will not appropriately evaluate the results of a previous judgement made or service performed by him, or by another individual within his practice unit or employing practice unit, on which the insolvency practitioner will rely when forming a judgement as part of providing a current service; - (c) Advocacy threat The threat that an insolvency practitioner or an individual within the practice unit will promote a position to the point that the insolvency practitioner's objectivity is compromised; - (d) Familiarity threat The threat that due to a long or close relationship with others, an insolvency practitioner or an individual within the practice unit will be too sympathetic to the interests of others or too accepting of the work of others; and - (e) Intimidation threat The threat that an insolvency practitioner will be deterred from acting objectively because of actual or perceived pressures, including attempts to exercise undue influence over the insolvency practitioner. - 500.14 The following paragraphs give examples of the possible threats that an insolvency practitioner may face.
-These examples are illustrative only and they are not intended to be, nor should they be interpreted as an exhaustive list of all relevant threats. - 500.15 Examples of circumstances that may create self-interest threats for an insolvency practitioner include: - (a) An individual within the practice unit having an interest in a creditor or potential creditor with a claim which requires adjudication. - (b) Concern about the possibility of damaging a business relationship. - (c) Concern about potential future employment. - 500.16 Examples of circumstances that may create self-review threats include: - (a) The acceptance of an appointment in respect of an entity where an individual within the practice unit has recently been employed by or seconded to that entity.
+- 500.10 An insolvency practitioner shall take reasonable steps to identify the existence of any threats to compliance with the fundamental principles which arise during the course of his professional work. - An insolvency practitioner shall take particular care to identify the existence of threats which exist prior to or at the time of taking an appointment or which, at that stage, may reasonably be expected to arise during the course of such an appointment.
+Paragraphs on accepting or not accepting appointments and professional and personal relationships below contain particular factors an insolvency practitioner shall take into account when deciding whether to accept an appointment. - 500.12 In identifying the existence of any threats, an insolvency practitioner shall have regard to relationships whereby the practice is held out as being part of a network, which is aimed at (a) co-operation and (b) profit or cost sharing or which shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand-name, or a significant part of professional resources. - 500.13 Many threats fall into one or more of five categories: - (a) Self-interest threat The threat that a financial or other interest will inappropriately influence the insolvency practitioner's judgement or behaviour: - (b) Self-review threat The threat that an insolvency practitioner will not appropriately evaluate the results of a previous judgement made or service performed by him, or by another individual within his practice or employing practice, on which the insolvency practitioner will rely when forming a judgement as part of providing a current service; - (c) Advocacy threat The threat that an insolvency practitioner or an individual within the practice will promote a position to the point that the insolvency practitioner's objectivity is compromised; - (d) Familiarity threat The threat that due to a long or close relationship with others, an insolvency practitioner or an individual within the practice will be too sympathetic to the interests of others or too accepting of the work of others; and - (e) Intimidation threat The threat that an insolvency practitioner will be deterred from acting objectively because of actual or perceived pressures, including attempts to exercise undue influence over the insolvency practitioner. - 500.14 The following paragraphs give examples of the possible threats that an insolvency practitioner may face.
+These examples are illustrative only and they are not intended to be, nor should they be interpreted as an exhaustive list of all relevant threats. - 500.15 Examples of circumstances that may create self-interest threats for an insolvency practitioner include: - (a) An individual within the practice having an interest in a creditor or potential creditor with a claim which requires adjudication. - (b) Concern about the possibility of damaging a business relationship. - (c) Concern about potential future employment. - 500.16 Examples of circumstances that may create self-review threats include: - (a) The acceptance of an appointment in respect of an entity where an individual within the practice has recently been employed by or seconded to that entity.

-(b) An insolvency practitioner or the practice unit has carried out professional work of any description, including sequential appointments, for that entity.
+(b) An insolvency practitioner or the practice has carried out professional work of any description, including sequential appointments, for that entity.